ROCm/rocBLAS/docs/source/Programmers_Guide.rst

 fixed, then later type parameters should default to earlier ones, so that a subset of type arguments can used, and so that code which works for functions which take one type parameter may be used for functions which take one or more type parameters.
-For example:
+Example:

 .. code-block:: c++

    template< typename Ti, typename To = Ti, typename Tc = To, typename = void>

 Make the primary definition of this class template derive from the ``rocblas_test_invalid`` class.
-For example:
+Example:

 .. code-block:: c++